 Open to all students of Lee College.
 Study and performance of major choral literature.
 One four-hour class per week.
 Admission by audition or instructor's consent.
+May be repeated for credit.
+Lecture Hrs. = 3, Lab Hrs. = 1

 MUEN 1152 - Chamber Choir